Mefo bill: Economic effects

 The Nazi government's continued use of debt funding created a large financial deficit.
-However, MEFO bills were very effective in providing funds.
-Previous to the MEFO program, the Reichsbank was not allowed to loan more than 100 million reichsmarks to the government.
-MEFO bills allowed billions in military and public-works funding.
-Germany through MEFO bills, began printing money.
+However, Mefo bills were very effective in providing funds.
+Previous to the Mefo program, the Reichsbank was not allowed to loan more than to the government.
+Mefo bills allowed billions in military and public-works funding.
+Germany, through Mefo bills, began printing money.
 However, inflation did not increase.
-This is because the Nazi government rarely redeemed MEFO bills.
-In addition, the interest rate and supposed security of the MEFO bills meant most were kept in circulation and rarely cashed.
+This is because the Nazi government rarely redeemed Mefo bills.
+In addition, the interest rate and supposed security of the Mefo bills meant most were kept in circulation and rarely cashed, which essentially prevented any potential negative consequences of the Mefo bills from occurring such as inflation.